Test in production without watermarks.

 As a result, a nicely formatted table is created in the worksheet.

-The filter arrows allow us to filter and sort the data in the table on your criteria.
+The filter arrows allow us to filter and sort the data in the table based on your criteria.
 While scrolling, the column headers box is visible.
 New data can be included using automatic table expansion, Quick totals, Calculating table data with ease are some prominent table features.

 Now we know how to convert a regular range of cells to a table style.
 At some point, we might need to remove table formatting and convert the table to a normal range without losing any data and formulas.
-So lets have a look how to convert an Excel table to a range.
+So let's have a look at how to convert an Excel table to a range.

 There are two ways to convert a table to a cell range in Excel.